Kinder Morgan Energy Partners Increases Quarterly Distribution to $1.30 Per Unit

-Chairman and CEO Richard D. Kinder said, "KMP had a strong second quarter as our stable and diversified assets continued to grow and produce incremental cash flow.
-Our five business segments produced approximately $1.337 billion in segment earnings before DD&A and certain items, up 39 percent from the second quarter of 2012.
+Chairman and CEO Richard D. Kinder said, "KMP had a strong first quarter as our stable and diversified assets continued to grow and produce incremental cash flow.
+Our five business segments produced approximately $1.276 billion in segment earnings before DD&A and certain items, a 24 percent increase over the first quarter of 2012.
 KMP also produced cash in excess of our first quarter distribution of approximately $62 million.
-Growth was spearheaded by the drop downs from Kinder Morgan, Inc. associated with its acquisition of El Paso Corporation last year, contributions from the midstream assets we recently acquired in the Copano Energy transaction, strong oil production in our CO2 segment and good results at our Products Pipelines business.
-Looking forward, we see exceptional growth opportunities across all of our business segments, as there is a need to build additional midstream infrastructure to move or store oil, gas and liquids from the prolific shale plays in the United States and the oilsands in Alberta, along with increasing demand for CO2,which is used for enhanced oil recovery.
-We currently have identified approximately $13 billion in expansion and joint venture investments at KMP and we are pursuing customer commitments for many more projects.
+Growth was spearheaded by contributions from the drop downs of Tennessee Gas Pipeline (TGP) and El Paso Natural Gas (EPNG), record export coal volumes in our Terminals business, strong oil and record NGL production at SACROC in our CO2 segment, and good results in our Products Pipelines business.
+Looking forward, we see exceptional growth opportunities across all of our business segments, as there is a need to build additional midstream infrastructure to move or store oil, gas and liquids from the prolific shale plays in the United States and the oilsands in Alberta, along with increasing demand for export coal and CO2.
+We currently have identified more than $11 billion in expansion and joint venture investments at KMP and we are pursuing customer commitments for many more projects.
 Additionally, we expect to close the Copano acquisition in early May, and we look forward to adding Copano's strategic gathering and processing assets and talented employees to the KMP team."

-For the first six months of the year, KMP reported distributable cash flow before certain items of $1.055 billion, up 27 percent from $0.828 billion for the comparable period in 2012.
-Distributable cash flow per unit before certain items was $2.67 compared to $2.44 for the same period last year.
-Net income before certain items was $1.282 billion compared to $1.001 billion for the first two quarters of 2012.
-Including certain items, net income was $1.802 billion compared to $0.346 billion for the same period last year.
-Certain items for the first six months of the year totaled a net gain of approximately $520 million (which in addition to the items noted above included a net gain from KMP's first quarter sale of its portion of the Express-Platte Pipeline) versus a net loss of $655 million for the same period last year.
+KMP reported first quarter distributable cash flow before certain items of $550 million, up 19 percent from $462 million for the comparable period in 2012.
+Distributable cash flow per unit before certain items was $1.46 compared to $1.37 for the first quarter last year.
+First quarter net income before certain items was $655 million compared to $534 million for the same period in 2012.
+Including certain items, net income was $792 million compared to $208 million for the first quarter last year.
+Certain items for the first quarter totaled a net gain of approximately $137 million (the majority of which pertained to a gain on the sale of the Express-Platte Pipeline) versus a net loss of $326 million for the same period last year.

 Overview of Business Segments